 - Structured Change Workflows: This can be accomplished with a comprehensive information security policy, which is required for PCI and other regulatory compliance.
-Built-in processes for implementation and administration of changes is critical for organizations of any size.
+Built-in processes for the implementation and administration of changes are critical for organizations of any size.

 For more information on high-level Active Directory Monitoring and Management, we recommend Change Monitoring vs. Control vs Management: What's the Difference?

 Because the Active Directory allows for the network to be managed centrally, if changes occurring to a network are not being monitored, how can they effectively stay managed?
 Monitoring for change is a necessity with the number of breaches occurring annually.